Bona Vista: 1892: Three-year-old season

 Bona Vista started his three-year-old campaign in the Biennial Stakes, run over one mile at Newmarket, where he only faced three rivals.
 In the early stages Curio led the race from Platoon, the pair being clear of Bona Vista and Tanzmeister.
 The field remained in that order until they were into the second half of the race, when the four horses bunched up.
 The four raced right up to the finish line, with Bona Vista winning by a head from Tanzmeister and Curio a head behind Tanzmeister in third.

 After this narrow victory Bona Vista started the 2000 Guineas Stakes at the price of 10/1 and faced thirteen opponents.
-After the start St. Angelo immediately went to the front, racing on the left hand side of the course, he led Galeopsis and Scarborough.
+After the start, St. Angelo immediately went to the front, racing on the left-hand side of the course, he led Galeopsis and Scarborough.
 Bona Vista was leading the horses that were racing down the centre of the track.
 Shortly after half-way St. Angelo was still leading from Galeopsis, with Bona Vista in third being followed by Sir Hugo, Goldfinch and El Diablo.
 Sir Hugo and Goldfinch soon faded and this left Curio behind the three leaders.
 Bona Vista took the lead with about one furlong left to run and under jockey W. Robinson he pulled steadily away to win by one and a half lengths from St. Angelo.
 Half a length behind St. Angelo was Curio, who just beat Galeopsis for third place.
 These for were well clear of Goldfinch, who pulled up lame, and led the rest of the field home.
-The 9/2 favourite El Diablo eventually finished in eight place.
+The 9/2 favourite El Diablo eventually finished in eighth place.

 On 1 June, Bona Vista returned to the place of his first race, Epsom Downs, for the Derby Stakes.
 La Fleche was the strong pre-race favourite, priced at 11/10.
 Rueil was second favourite at 100/9, then Bona Vista at 100/8 and St. Damien at 100/7.
 In the early stages of the race Sir Hugo led the race, with Llanthony, Persistive and Galeopsis also prominent.
-By the time the field reached the mile post Thessalian led the race from St. Damien, with Bona Vista near the middle of the pack.
+By the time the field reached the milepost Thessalian led the race from St. Damien, with Bona Vista near the middle of the pack.
 Bona Vista never got to the leaders and finished back in eleventh place.
 The race was won by 40/1 outsider Sir Hugo, who held of La Fleche by three quarters of a length.
 At Royal Ascot, Bona Vista competed in the Prince of Wales's Stakes.
 After the field had settled down after the start Watercress led the field, with Bona Vista not amongst the front runners.
 Bona Vista never reached the leaders and finished in seventh place.
 Watercress won the race by one length from Tanzmeister.
 Bona Vista was entered for the St. Leger Stakes, but was withdrawn due to a ligament injury.